RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs: Implementation

 \textbf{Trainer workers.} Using components from veRL~\cite{sheng2025hybridflow}, we implement the trainer worker to support dynamic micro-batching as discussed in \autoref{sec:design_response_seeding}, with an asynchronous task running on the CPU collects complete responses from the rollout manager and packs them into micro-batches.

-\textbf{Transfer agents.} As \sys targets preemptible and fragmented resources, RDMA networks between rollout instances and the training cluster may not be available, particularly in public cloud environments, as is explained in~\autoref{sec:weight_transfer}.
-Therefore, \sys implements a TCP weight transfer engine.
+\textbf{Transfer agents.} We assume weight transfer is conducted over the frontend network (\autoref{sec:weight_transfer}) and thus does not contend with training or inference traffic on the backend network.
+Since RDMA networks between rollout instances and the training cluster may not be available, particularly in public cloud environments, we implement a TCP-based weight transfer engine in our prototype.
 To fully utilize the bandwidth of all available frontend NICs, \sys uses multiple I/O threads with each handling a different weight shard, while each sender agent transfers weights to multiple rollout instances simultaneously.
-The TCP transport engine also employs zero-copy send using the \texttt{sendfile} syscall.
-When RDMA interconnects are available, RDMA-optimized point-to-point transport engines such as Mooncake~\cite{qin2025mooncake} and NIXL~\cite{nixl} can be easily integrated into \sys.
+The design of \sys' pull-based weight transfer is agnostic to the underlying transport.
+When RDMA interconnects are available, we can easily integrate RDMA optimized transport engines (e.g., Mooncake~\cite{qin2025mooncake} and NIXL~\cite{nixl}) into \sys.